gorbounoff/maui-stocks-mini/readme.md

 #### Run the Application

-Now run the application.
-A user can tap a company on the main page and observe the company's historical data on the opened page.
+Let’s execute the application once more.
+Users can now tap a company name on the main page and analyze the company's historical data on the second page.

 <img src="./Images/stocks-main-iphone12.png" alt="iPhone 12" height="700"> <img src="./Images/stocks-main-pixel5.png" alt="Pixel 5" height="700">